jarrod123225/data_bootcamp_final_project/README.md

 # data_bootcamp_final_project
-This project was completed by insert full name here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2020.
+This project was completed by Jarrod Riley Horan here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2020.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have:
 Clearly acknowledged the work and efforts of others when submitting written work as our own.
 The incorporation of the work of others–including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or para- phrasing thereof– has been fully and appropriately referenced using notations both in the text and the bibliography.
 And I understand that:
 Submitting the same or substantially similar work in multiple courses, either in the same semester or in a different semester, without the express approval of all instructors is strictly forbidden.